 Indiana University allows students to take courses in five Latin American and Caribbean languages: Portuguese and Spanish are offered through the Department of Spanish and Portuguese, while the Center for Latin American and Caribbean Studies offers courses in Haitian Creole and Maya.
-In addition, Quechua is available via synchronous distance learning from Ohio State University, through the Big Ten Academic Alliance (BTAA).
+In addition, Quechua is available via synchronous distance learning from the University of Michigan, through the Big Ten Academic Alliance (BTAA).

 Haitian Creole is spoken by Haiti's entire population of over 8 million and nearly 1 million people in the Haitian-American Diaspora in the U.S. Haitian Creole, the second official language of Haiti, is closely related to other French Creole languages of the area – those spoken in Guadeloupe, Martinique, Dominica, St. Lucia, as well as in French Guyana and Louisiana.